-- a.
-The employee is asymptomatic; and - b.
+An employee who in the past 5 days has been in close contact with someone while they had COVID-19 may not report to work other than telework unless a.
 The employee's human resources department has confirmed, in writing, that the employee's physical presence in the workplace is critical to operations or safety of the workplace and has provided the employee with requirements for returning to work after exposure.